Police

 Police | No. 3 (2020)

-I’ve returned to that fact lately.
+One fact in particular has stayed with me.
+During apartheid, a higher percentage of US Black men were incarcerated in the United States than in South Africa.
+That fact rearranged something in me.
 And it has shaped how I listen, especially in conversations with other white people.
 I’ve heard neighbors and people I love say things like this:

 “I think they’re really not giving us enough credit.
 Lots of white people marched in the Civil Rights Movement.”